Alex460k/AndroX/README.md

 ![LOGO](https://th.bing.com/th/id/OIP.aq3uzeji4RTZm70nAmqYBwAAAA?rs=1&pid=ImgDetMain)

+!!!
+WHEN RUNNING SETUP.SH RUN LIKE THIS: SOURCE SETUP.SH !!!
+!!!
+DO NOT RUN BASH OR ./ SETUP.SH !!!

 [+] Many thanks to LinuxDroidMaster for the startup scripts.
 Heres his github channel if you're interested: https://github.com/LinuxDroidMaster

 [+] Also the script is done, but until we dont hit 100 subs in the Win11ARM Channel there will be no setup file, so you better go and subscribe :)